SAP/luigi/docs/authorization-configuration.md

 - **response_type** defaults to the **id_token**.
 Any other parameter that is added to oAuthData is also added to the authorization payload.
 - **nonceFn** provides a function that returns a string in order to override the default **nonce**.
 - **logoutFn** provides the function to override the **logoutUrl** functionality for a custom logout.
 It needs to execute the **logoutCallback()** function after logout.
 - **userInfoFn** provides a function to get user information.
-It returns a promise of an user info object which contains user name and/or email to display it in the profile dropdown.
+It returns a promise of a user info object which contains user name and/or email to display in the profile dropdown.

-### Custom Authentification Provider
+### Custom Authentication Provider

-If you are using any authentification provider you also have the possibility to implement some functions that luigi can deal with.
+If you are using any authentication provider you can also implement the following functions for Luigi.

 ````
-export class CustomAuthentificationProvider {
+export class CustomAuthenticationProvider {

     login(){
         // logic to handle the login mechanism
-        // returns a promise which contains a error message if something went wrong
+        // returns a promise which contains an error message if something went wrong
     }

     logout(authData, logoutCallback){